Your first big decision: should you build a traditional DIY electrical system, or go with an all-in-one power station?

 Let's compare what you actually get for your money at ~2,500Wh of usable capacity - roughly what a full-time van lifer needs for moderate use.

-No DC-DC charging from alternator.
-No native DC output for van-specific devices.
+Limited DC output for van-specific devices.

 At similar capacities, the total cost is actually pretty close.
 The power station looks cheaper upfront, but once you factor in missing alternator charging and DC output, the DIY system is the better value.
 Where power stations genuinely save money is at the lower end - a $300-500 unit for weekend phone/laptop charging is hard to beat.